Fast Forward Your Business with Inventory Management Best Practices

 You might be using another ERP system to handle simple manufacturing and create production orders.
 Depending on how your systems are set up, this might prove to be unwieldy if your manufacturing and inventory systems don’t talk to each other.

-Raw materials can also be managed inside EMERGE App.
+Raw materials can also be managed inside the EMERGE App.
 You can add raw materials just like adding new products.
-Give them an SKU, assign them to a category or even put them under a brand that your company uses.
+Give them an SKU, assign them to a category, or even put them under a brand that your company uses.
 Once done, easily create production orders by assigning these raw materials to the products that require some assembly.

 8. Watch Those Expiry Dates And Batches

-Wholesalers and distributors of perishable, pharmaceutical and biomedical products fully understand the importance of tracking expiry dates and batches.
-Unfortunately, foodstuffs and medicine are sometimes subjected to recall measures due to improper manufacturing, handling or storage procedures.
+Wholesalers and distributors of perishable, pharmaceutical, and biomedical products fully understand the importance of tracking expiry dates and batches.
+Unfortunately, foodstuffs and medicine are sometimes subjected to recall measures due to improper manufacturing, handling, or storage procedures.

 EMERGE App has an expiry date and batch tracking feature.
 You designate which products are to be handled in batches and transactions such as receiving stocks and deliveries will be done in batches.
-You can assign a batch name, batch code, description, batch number and expiry date to each batch product.
+You can assign a batch name, batch code, description, batch number, and expiry date to each batch product.

 9. Kickstart Your B2B Sales

 EMERGE App includes a free B2B e-commerce platform called EMERGE Cart.
-You simply create a purchasing account for your customer, specify what products they can see, and then assign a price list.
+You simply create a purchasing account for your customers, specify what products they can see, and then assign a price list.
 Your customer logs in with their email address and password and browses your instant product catalog.
 They add their purchases to a shopping cart and then check out.
-A sales order will be automatically created and listed in EMERGE App.
+A sales order will be automatically created and listed in the EMERGE App.

 The benefits of automation of business purchases cannot be underestimated.
 Your business customers have the convenience of purchasing from you 24/7, important when you are operating across different time zones around the world!
 The automatic creation of sales orders frees up sales staff to focus on other high-touch and higher-valued added work.